AngelikaGlaser/expenses/README.md

 ## Run the App

-1. Start the development server: `npm run dev`
+1. Start the development server: `npm run start`
 2. Open your browser and visit http://localhost:3000 to see the app in action.

 ## Run the Tests

-1. Start the development server: `npm run dev`
+1. Start the development server: `npm run start`
 2. Run the tests: `npm test`